Apple Card: Everything you need to know about Apple’s credit card

 What if I lose my Apple Card?

-What bank is issuing the card?
+What bank is issuing the Apple Card?

 Apple has partnered with Goldman Sachs.
 Of note, this is the bank’s first consumer credit card.

-How quickly will I be approved?
+How quickly will I be approved for Apple Card?

 Apple says approval takes minutes, so the whole process probably takes about as long as it would when applying for a store card.